apache/echarts-doc/en/option/component/axis-common.md

 {{ if: ${componentType} == 'xAxis' || ${componentType} == 'yAxis' }}
 ##${prefix} onZero(boolean) = true
 Specifies whether X or Y axis lies on the other's origin position, where value is 0 on axis.
 Valid only if the other axis is of value type, and contains 0 value.

+##${prefix} onZeroAxisIndex(number)
+When mutiple axes exists, this option can be used to specify which axis can be "onZero" to.
 {{ /if }}

 ##${prefix} lineStyle(Object)